Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - One user runs multiple instances of the script in simulation mode in parallel
 - Multiple users on the same machine (e.g. Terminal Server) run multiple instances of the script in parallel

-Please see `.\sample code\SimulateAndDeploy.ps1` for an example how to run multiple instances of Set-OutlookSignatures in parallel in a controlled manner.
+Please see `'.\sample code\SimulateAndDeploy.ps1'` for an example how to run multiple instances of Set-OutlookSignatures in parallel in a controlled manner.
 Don't forget to adopt path names and variables to your environment.
 ## 15.10.
 How do I start the script from the command line or a scheduled task?
 Passing arguments to PowerShell.exe from the command line or task scheduler can be very tricky when spaces are involved.
 You have to be very careful about when to use single quotes or double quotes.